ur-whitelab/peptidesim/README.md

 ## Typical Workflow

 ### Regular Simulation
+Refer to the scripts under peptidesim/inputs/simple/ as an example.

-1. Create a Python script simple.py and import PeptideSim
+1. Create a Python script simple.py and import required module.
 ```python
 from pepsidesim import PeptideSim
 ```